No More Dentures that Shift and Slide

 Dental implants in Jacksonville are prosthetic tooth roots that bond with the jawbone, enabling them to provide an extremely sturdy base of support for the dentures that go on top of them.
 Implant dentures tend to last longer and feel much more natural than their traditional counterparts.

 There are different types of implant dentures.
-During your consultation, our team might determine that one of the following is a fit for you:
+During your consultation, our Jacksonville dentist might determine that one of the following is a fit for you:

 Fixed/Permanent Implant Dentures